SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 TS=
 (
   (
-      ("food production" OR "food grower$"
-      OR "farm*" OR "agricultur*" OR "ecoagricultur*" OR "eco agricultur*" OR "permaculture" OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "pastoral*" OR "agroforest*" OR "agro forest*" OR "silvopastur*" OR "silvopastoral*" OR "aquaculture" OR "fish farm*"
+      ("food production" OR "food grower$" OR "agro food" OR "agrifood" OR "agri food" OR "farm*" OR "agricultur*" OR "smallhold*" OR "small hold*" OR "ecoagricultur*" OR "eco agricultur*" OR "permaculture" OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "pastoral*" OR "agroforest*" OR "agro forest*" OR "silvopastur*" OR "silvopastoral*" OR "aquaculture" OR "fish farm*"